rygelouv/Android-LoadingButton/README.md

 # Android LoadingButton

-Android LoadingButton is very small library that let you create a button with a loading state
+Android LoadingButton is very a small library that let you create a button with a loading state

-Use this library if you don't have enough space to show a progress loading in the screen or you dont want to bother with any of that.
+Use this library if you don't have enough space to show a progress loading on your screen or you dont want to bother with any of that.
 Android LoadingButton will take care of the loading state for you.
-And you know ? you can customize the look and feel of the button as you want (almost)
+And you know what? you can customize the look and feel of the button (almost) as you want

+The library also prevent user from clicking several times on the button when you just want to trigger an event on the first click.

 When the button is clicked on, it is passed to a disabled state and a small circular progressbar shows up inside the button and you have the ability to change the button text during the loading process.